Subbuteo Tribute Website.

 As mentioned, the 1994 version of the game was produced in two versions.
 The blue box illustrated was the basic set, and featured a plain plastic inner, with all the components stored in the three hollows in the middle of the box.
 The players in this set were supplied unpainted.
 The deluxe set had a green box.
 This is not illustrated, but imagine the blue box in the colour of the cards.
 This had painted players laid out as they were in the original set.

-My original green set also had a set of sight-screens included, and the basic blue box set does not have these.
+My original green set also had a set of (Subbuteo mould) sight-screens included, and the basic blue box set does not have these.

 The other Wicketz set worth mentioning is this giant wooden edition.
-A limited edition set (it may have even been promotional), it came in a lovely wooden cabinet with four drawers, each containing seven painted county (or test match) sides.
+Another limited edition set (it may have even been promotional), it came in a lovely wooden cabinet with four drawers, each containing seven painted county and/or international sides.
 Each side has a "brass" name plaque next to the team.
 The rules and cards date this with the mid-1990s sets.
+It is a thing of beauty.

 As I've mentioned, the Subbuteo connection is with the figures of course.
 The sets used all the types of fielder, batsman and umpire.
 The figures were perhaps not as fine castings as the originals, but they are pretty close.
 In a clever touch each batsman had an extra rotating ring around his base, which was used to indicate their batting position from one to eleven.

 The sets included a flyer offering the chance to buy extra teams and accessories.
 You could buy the figures in different colour plastics, or hand-painted in international and county sides.
 The pictures here hopefully shows how nice the players look.
-RDA Marketing also sold the Subbuteo sight-screens, deck chairs, roller and the scoreboard, the latter being recast in black plastic with the Subbuteo logo covered with a Wicketz one.
+RDA Marketing also sold the Subbuteo sight-screens, deck chairs, roller (but not the people pulling it) and the scoreboard, the latter being recast in black plastic with the Subbuteo logo covered with a Wicketz one.

 The problem for anyone looking for extra Subbuteo cricketers is that the fielders were not on catching bases.
 However, the players were available loose, and can be used if you can successfully remove broken Subbuteo cricketers from their bases (hot water and a screwdriver are recommended).
 As shown here, these figures can brighten up a game of Subbuteo cricket very successfully.